-Industrial livestock production isn’t just bad for the environment, animal welfare or our health.
-It’s also bad for the people who raise and process the livestock for us all.
+Industrial livestock production isn’t just damaging the environment, animal welfare or our health.
+It also negatively impacts the people who raise and process the livestock for us.

 “Captive Supply” Contracts

-Although these corporations claim to represent America’s family farms, the reality is that many family farming businesses have little control over who they sell to, and for how much.
+Although these corporations claim to represent America’s independent ‘family farms,’ the reality is that many farming businesses working under industry contracts have very little—if any—control over how the animals are managed, who they sell them to and for how much.
 Today, most pig and poultry farmers are forced to operate under strict “captive supply” contracts, where the livestock are either owned outright by a corporation or where their day-to-day management is strictly controlled.